dag2226/easierscrape/docs/index.md

 ```

 ## Command Line Usage
-When installed, you can invoke easierscrape from the command-line to generate a hyperlink tree, download all image, txt, and pdf files, and scrape any tables for a given url and depth:
+When installed, you can invoke easierscrape from the command-line to generate a hyperlink tree, get a screenshot, download all image, txt, and pdf files, and scrape any tables for a given url and depth:
 ```
 usage: python -m easierscrape [-h] url depth